pantheon-systems/documentation/source/content/optimize-site-traffic.md

 IPs can be blocked with a PHP snippet in `settings.php` or `wp-config.php`, via a Drupal module, or WordPress plugin.

 While the CMS will block the listed IPs from accessing the content directly, blocked IPs may still be able to access content served by CDN-level cached responses.
+If you require CDN-level blocking for your site, check out Pantheon's [Advanced Global CDN](/guides/professional-services/advanced-global-cdn) or consider adding a service like [Cloudflare](/cloudflare#option-2-use-cloudflares-cdn-stacked-on-top-of-pantheons-global-cdn).

 #### Use a PHP Snippet to Block IPs